 social shooping

-• Website Functionality: Users should be able to navigate through your site swiftly, not having to wait for pages to load and be able to find things quickly.
-Consumers are likely to lose trust for your brand because of the lack of efficiency the site provides.
+• Website Functionality: Users should be able to navigate through your site swiftly, not having to wait for pages to load, and be able to find things quickly.
+Consumers are likely to lose trust in your brand because of the lack of efficiency the site provides.

 • Social Media Shopping: Consumers prioritising the need for fast and efficient options while they are browsing, setting up shoppable posts on your social media accounts will provide your audience with this solution.